 YES!
-(Youth Empowerment Summit), is organized by the three Rotary Clubs in Simi Valley and was created to help empower young people to gain a greater understanding of issues, both personal and school related, through interaction and problem solving with peers and adult leaders.
+(Youth Empowerment Summit), is organized by the Rotary Clubs of Simi Valley and the Conejo Valley and was created to help empower young people to gain a greater understanding of issues, both personal and school related, through interaction and problem solving with peers and adult leaders.
 YES! hopes to create life-changers in our youth by developing effective leadership, communication, decision-making skills and strong values.

 YES! provides an atmosphere where high school students engage in cooperative activities and navigate group dynamics to develop skills that can be carried back to their individual high schools to enrich their academic, personal, and future professional lives.
 Dynamic speakers share their stories and touch the hearts of each student in a multitude of ways.

 Students spend the day in sessions that share ideas, techniques, philosophy and inspirational messages on leadership, ethics, problem solving and conflict management, and the importance of communication and listening – all moving towards the goal of helping to further build self-confidence and self-esteem.
 Sessions include Diversity, Ethics, Team Building, BLAST (Building Lifelong Acceptance to Social Tolerance), and leadership activities.
 During one leadership competition, teams are encouraged to work together to accomplish a task.
 It involves not only leadership by various members but the ability to communicate amongst the team members.
 Understanding that each person had their own abilities creates a priceless lesson – to be kind with more importance placed on people than on material goals.
 If leadership is inspiring positive action by one’s own actions, then kindness is an essential aspect of leadership.